Top-Rated Solar Installer in Phoenix, AZ

 Who can qualify for the federal solar tax credit?

-The Federal Solar Tax Credit (ITC) really can help to make solar a lot more affordable.
-But with so many solar installation providers offering different programs from solar financing, solar leasing, PPA’s (power purchase agreements) or even $0 down “free solar”, it is very important that you know if you qualify before jumping into just any solar panel installation program.
+The Federal Solar Tax Credit (ITC) really can help to make solar a lot more affordable, especially when you’re looking at solar companies in Phoenix and considering the various options they offer.
+But with so many solar installers in Phoenix providing different programs like solar financing, solar leasing, PPA’s (power purchase agreements), or even $0 down “free solar”, it’s crucial to understand your eligibility before committing to any solar panel installation program.

-Here’s what The Office of Energy Efficiency & Renewable Energy (EERE) has to say about who qualifies for the solar tax credit:
+According to The Office of Energy Efficiency & Renewable Energy (EERE), here’s what you need to know about who qualifies for the solar tax credit:

-• You must own the solar panel system, meaning that solar lease programs and Solar Power Purchase Agreements (PPAs) DO NOT QUALIFY you for the solar tax credit!
-(In fact, the installer themselves get the tax credit in this case!)
+You must own the solar panel system.
+This means that solar lease programs and Solar Power Purchase Agreements (PPAs) DO NOT QUALIFY you for the solar tax credit.
+In these cases, it’s often the installer who benefits from the credit.
+This is a key consideration when determining ‘Are Solar Panels Worth It in Arizona‘, as the financial incentives are a significant factor.

-• Your solar panel installation must happen between January 1st, 2022 and December 31st, 2032 – the newly updated date from the Inflation Reduction Act bill.
+Your solar panel installation must occur between January 1st, 2022, and December 31st, 2032 – the newly updated timeframe as per the Inflation Reduction Act bill.

-• Your solar panel system must be brand new original equipment, it cannot be used or repurposed equipment from a used solar panel system.
+The system must be brand new original equipment; it cannot be used or repurposed from an existing solar panel system.
+This is particularly relevant when working with EV Charging Station Contractors, who may also offer solar panel installations.

-• The system must be installed on your primary residence or a secondary home that you own within the USA
+Installation must be on your primary residence or a secondary home within the USA.
+This includes homes in Arizona, where the solar potential is high.

-• Investment properties that you own and rent out can also qualify for the solar tax credit!
-There are some differences in how it is claimed, so be sure to talk to your accountant to properly claim the solar tax credit on an investment property that you own.
+Investment properties that you own and rent out can also qualify for the solar tax credit.
+However, there are differences in how it is claimed, so it’s advisable to consult with your accountant to properly claim the solar tax credit on an investment property.

 In conclusion...